Chemical peels can help to reduce some wrinkles and achieve a younger-looking appearance.

 During a chemical peel treatment, a specially formulated chemical solution is applied to the target area of the skin.
 The chemical solution works by damaging the outer layers of the skin so that, in time, it peels off.
 In doing so, chemical peels can help to remove some lines and wrinkles, as well as age spots.
 This leaves the skin looking smoother.

 As well as reducing the appearance of lines and wrinkles, chemical peels can also help to resolve acne, scars, redness, hyperpigmentation and enlarged pores.

 What types of chemical peels are available?

 Chemical peels come in three types: superficial, medium-depth and deep peels.
 The treatment that suits you best will depend on your concerns, as well as your skin type and aesthetic goals.
 If you are struggling with issues that are affecting only the top layer of your skin, you are likely to benefit from a superficial peel.
-These peels tend to be mild and gentle, and usually achieve optimal results with multiple treatment sessions.
+These peels are typically mild and tend to produce optimal results when multiple treatment sessions are conducted.